Sustainability and Business Practices

 - Encourage innovation and sustainability through food purchasing patterns and practices to advance community health, social well-being and our food system.

-- Reduce the role of animal-based foods; sourcing the healthiest affordable ingredients from antibiotic-free raised animals.
+- Reduce the role of animal-based foods; by sourcing the healthiest affordable ingredients from antibiotic-free raised animals.
 If animal-based foods are served; prioritize fish, then dairy, then eggs.

 - Unapologetic elevation of flavour and quality